Tamshiyacu Tahuayo Regional Conservation Area: Tourism and activities

-It is possible to visit the ACRCTT year-round, however, the busiest season for visitors is from June to August, this is also the high tourist season throughout Peru.
+It is possible to visit the ACRCTT year-round; however, the busiest season for visitors is from June to August.
+This is also the high tourist season throughout Peru.

-As of 2018, there are several tourism facilities operating in areas near the ACRCTT with the ability to offer excursions into the reserve.
-Most tourism facilities are a 3-4 hour speed boat ride from Iquitos.
-Many of these lodges offer private bungalows with private bathrooms and most lodges have electricity, some, via solar power.
-Tahuayo Lodge, Grand Amazon Lodge, Muyuna Lodge, Curassow Lodge, Aqua Expeditions Lodge are all built within the border areas of the reserve as no new construction is permitted within the reserves formal boundaries.
-The only tourism facility located entirely within the reserve is Amazonia Expeditions secondary lodge, the Amazon Research Center Lodge, this is the only man made structure that exists within the over 1 million acre conservation area as it was grandfathered in after the creation of the reserve.
+As of 2025, there are several tourism facilities operating in areas near the ACRCTT, with the ability to offer excursions into the reserve.
+Most tourism facilities are a 3-4 hour speed boat ride from Iquitos or a 90-minute drive to Nauta, followed by a 1-2 hour speed boat ride.

+Many of these lodges offer private bungalows with private bathrooms and most lodges now have electricity - some via solar power - and WiFi.
+Tahuayo Lodge, Grand Amazon Lodge, Muyuna Lodge and Curassow Lodge are all built within the border areas of the reserve as no new construction is permitted within the reserve's formal boundaries.

+The only tourism facility located entirely within the reserve is Amazonia Expeditions secondary lodge, the Amazon Research Center Lodge.
+This is the only man-made structure that exists within the over 1 million acre conservation area as it was grandfathered in after the creation of the reserve.

-Visitors partake in boating on rivers, lagoons and oxbow, hiking and camping, these activities are focused on wildlife observation.
+Visitors partake in boating on rivers, lagoons and oxbow, hiking and camping.
+These activities are focused on wildlife observation.
 Also travelers may fish and navigate the Amazon River.

 ACRCTT has great biodiversity and spans over an important flyway of migratory birds hence it is popular for bird watching and bird photography also.